 An investment in the Fund is subject to interest rate risk, which is the possibility that a Fund's yield will decline due to falling interest rates and the potential for bond prices to fall as interest rates rise.
 For some investors, income may be subject to state and/or local taxes, and certain investors may be subject to the federal Alternative Minimum Tax (AMT).
 Economic or political changes may impact the ability of municipal issuers to repay principal and interest payments on securities of the Fund, which may adversely impact the Fund’s shares.
 The Fund may be subject to call risk, which is the risk of a bond being called prior to maturity.
 The Fund may be subject to prepayment risk, the risk that the principal of a fixed income security that is held by the Fund may be prepaid prior to maturity, potentially forcing the Fund to reinvest that money at a lower interest rate.

-PNC Intermediate Tax Exempt Bond (class I) returned 2.66% in the first quarter versus a return of 2.74% for the benchmark S&P Municipal Bond Intermediate Index.
+PNC Intermediate Tax Exempt Bond (class I) returned 1.97% in the second quarter versus a return of 2.05% for the benchmark S&P Municipal Bond Intermediate Index.

-The Fund’s option-adjusted duration (OAD) ended the first quarter at 5.12 years.
-The Fund is positioned 0.01 years short of the benchmark S&P Municipal Bond Intermediate Index OAD of 5.11 years.
+The Fund’s option-adjusted duration (OAD) ended the second quarter at 4.99 years.
+The Fund is positioned 0.03 years long of the benchmark S&P Municipal Bond Intermediate Index OAD of 4.96 years.

-The Fund continues to overweight to the Hospital, Higher Education, Housing, Public Power, and Airport sectors relative to its benchmark.
-It is underweight to the state General Obligation, local General Obligation, and Appropriation sectors.
+The Fund is overweight to the Airport, Higher Education, Hospital, Tollroads, and Housing sectors relative to its benchmark.
+It is underweight to the state General Obligation, local General Obligation, and Dedicated Tax sectors.